southernins/build-tool/README.md

 ## Usage

-once installed a build can be created by running the following.
+once installed a use the following based on the required build type.

 ### Production